Four-manifolds, geometries and knots: Solvable Lie geometries

 The main result of this chapter is the characterization of 4-dimensional infrasolvmanifolds up to homeomorphism, given in \S1.
 All such manifolds are either mapping tori of self homeomorphisms of 3-dimensional infrasolvmanifolds or are unions of two twisted $I$-bundles over such 3-manifolds.
 In the rest of the chapter we consider each of the possible 4-dimensional geometries of solvable Lie type.

 In \S2 we determine the automorphism groups of the flat 3-manifold groups, while in \S3 and \S4 we determine {\it ab initio} the 74 flat 4-manifold groups.
-There have been several independent computations of these groups; the consensus reported on page 126 of [Wo] is that there are 27 orientable groups and 48 nonorientable groups.
-However the tables of 4-dimensional crystallographic groups in [B-Z] list only 74 torsion free groups.
+There have been several independent computations of these groups; the consensus reported on page 126 of \cite{[Wo]} is that there are 27 orientable groups and 48 nonorientable groups.
+However the tables of 4-dimensional crystallographic groups in \cite{[B-Z]} list only 74 torsion-free groups, of which 27 are orientable and 47 are nonorientable.
 As these computer-generated tables give little insight into how these groups arise, and as the earlier computations were never published in detail, we shall give a direct and elementary computation, motivated by Lemma 3.14.
-Our conclusions as to the numbers of groups with abelianization of given rank, isomorphism type of holonomy group and orientation type agree with those of [B-Z].
-(We have not attempted to make the lists correspond.)
+Our conclusions as to the numbers of groups with abelianization of given rank, isomorphism type of holonomy group and orientation type agree with those of \cite{[B-Z]} and \cite{[LRT13]}.
+(We refer to \cite{[LRT13]} for details of some gaps relating to the cases with $\beta_1=0$ in earlier versions of this book.)

 There are infinitely many examples for each of the other geometries.
 In \S5 we show how these geometries may be distinguished, in terms of the group theoretic properties of their lattices.
 In \S6, \S7 and \S8 we consider mapping tori of self homeomorphisms of $\mathbb{E}^3$-, $\mathbb{N}il^3$- and $\mathbb{S}ol^3$-manifolds, respectively.
 In \S9 we show directly that ``most" groups allowed by Theorem 8.1 are realized geometrically and outline classifications for them, while in \S10 we show that ``most" 4-dimensional infrasolvmanifolds are determined up to diffeomorphism by their fundamental groups.